 It can take up to 14 days to become ill once a person has caught COVID-19.
 The time between catching the virus and showing symptoms is known as the incubation period.
 Even if a person doesn't show symptoms during this time, they may still be able to pass on the virus to someone else.

-Right now, everyone in the UK should be practising social distancing and staying at home:
+Right now, everyone in the UK should be practising social distancing: